1

 predictions.
 The Ptolemaic model, however, seems almost simple when

-compared to the BB model.
+compared to the Big Bang model (BB).
 The BB uses geometric curvature, hot and cold

-dark matter, dark energy, inflation, acceleration (when not using
+dark matter, dark energy (expansion), inflation (hyper-expansion), acceleration (when not using

 defenders to say, with a straight face, "See, the celestial objects are

 precisely where they should be."
-In the modern BB system we have a similar
+In the modern BB system, there

 situation.
-Such unreal things as space-curvature, dark matter, dark
+Such unreal things as space-curvature, dark matter, virtual

 been proposed to justify the similar claim, "See, the universe evolves